observeinc/aws-sam-apps/docs/forwarder.md

 To forward files from an S3 bucket to the Filedrop:

 1. Include the bucket name in `SourceBucketNames` or use a wildcard pattern.
+2. Ensure any object key you want to forward matches the patterns in `SourceObjectKeys`.
-2. Configure S3 Event Notifications to trigger the Forwarder's SQS queue.
+3. Configure S3 Event Notifications to trigger the Forwarder's SQS queue.

 **Note**: The Forwarder stack does not manage source buckets.
 You must manually set up the event notifications using one of the following methods: